 Between 5:30 – 6:00 – Wake up naturally by the sunlight.
 I hate alarms and only use them if I absolutely must.
 They are such an unpleasant way to wake up in the morning.
 Once I wake up, I lay in bed for about 5 minutes and pray / meditate on all my blessings and what I am thankful for.

 Upon 1 hour of waking – Eat a delicious breakfast that is going to give me a nutritional boost to start off my day.
-This commonly looks like a fried egg served on a bed of greens, sauerkraut, sprouted beans & topped with nutritional yeast, avocado and sea salt.
+This commonly looks like pastured eggs served on sautéed greens, sauerkraut & topped with avocado and sea salt.
 In the warmer months I have a berry or green smoothie with lots of superfoods, probiotics, protein and greens.

 With my breakfast – I have a little supplement gang that I take each morning.
 These supplements include probiotics, vitamin D3, fish oil, digestive enzymes, curcumin and occasionally I throw some other goods in there.
-Let me break down these supplements for you so YOU can know why YOU should be taking them!
+Let me break down these supplements for you.

-- Curcumin – Cur.cumin?
-Is this like a mexican seasoning in a capsule or something?
-Wait, wait, wait, it’s gotta be a distant cousin of the delicious spice that’s in thai food?
-No, not quite!
+- Curcumin – Curcumin?
 This is a BOMB root that grows in fertile soils and is known for its anti-inflammatory, calming and balancing effects.
 It is commonly known as turmeric.
 Curcumin is the active constituent found in turmeric, the bright orange/yellow root that dyes our kitchen gadgets and makes curry so delicious.
 This ancient spice packs a delicious flavor, beautiful color and nutrient powerhouse.
 I highly recommend that you order some & get going with this one!

 - Miscellaneous – l-glutamine, collagen, B12, l-lysine, bile salts & more.
 These are all supportive of different parts of my body and they make me feel (for the most part) better.